Members

 Patient-Generated Data

 Data generated by patients outside clinical settings carries immense potential in informing decisions.
 However, the current ecosystem of tools does not help realize the potential of this data.
 I study the use of this data and design data interfaces to support analysis, interpretation, and decision-making in data-driven care of chronic health conditions.
-I draw from theories of sensemaking and techniques from information visualization to characterize practices of patients and clinicians and translate those practices to interface features.
+I draw from theories of sensemaking to characterize practices of patients and clinicians and translate those practices to interface features that enable productive engagement with data.
+We are working on evaluating GPT-5’s ability to interpret data from continuous glucose monitors and insulin pumps with the aim to create multimodal summaries of data for review in the clinic.

 Despite millions of dollars being spent in developing artificial intelligence capabilities, evidence shows that AI algorithms and systems that are successful in the lab often fail when deployed in the field - hospitals, and clinics.
-AI in its current state has been resulting in suboptimal experiences and results, which can be attributed to the lack of focus on the different types of users of AI, the contexts in which AI is embedded, and the consequences of deploying AI.
-Without a holistic understanding of the users of AI, the algorithms, the contexts in which the algorithms are used, and the consequences that they have or may have, AI systems will not achieve their potential and the results of AI deployment will remain suboptimal.
-I am now studying human interaction with artificial intelligence capabilities in healthcare technology, such as clinical decision-support tools for diagnostics, and patient-facing automated therapy systems to improve how healthcare AI systems are conceptualized, and designed.
-In a recent study with endocrinologists, my team designed and studied clinician-facing interfaces to augment data-driven decision-making for the care of T1D.
+AI in its current state has been resulting in suboptimal experiences and results, which can be attributed to the lack of focus on the different types of users of AI, the contexts in which AI is embedded, and suboptimal interdisciplinary collaboration through which models are conceptualized and developed.
+We are studying human interaction with artificial intelligence capabilities in healthcare technology, such as clinical decision-support tools for diagnostics, and patient-facing automated therapy systems to improve how healthcare AI systems are conceptualized, and designed.
+We are also studying how clinicians and data scientists work together to develop computational solutions.

 Context and Context-Awareness in Health